cbosoft/SinGAN/README.md

 ## Config files

-Run configuration is taken care of within a config file to create self-contained and repeatable experiment.
-This makes it easier to test behaviour and creates a documentation trail (the idea being you copy and edit the config files as you make changes).
+Run configuration is taken care of within a config file to create self-contained and repeatable experiment (see [yacs](https://github.com/rbgirshick/yacs) for more defense of this approach).
+This makes it easier to test behaviour and creates a documentation trail (the idea being you create a new copy as you make changes to the config files).

 Each config file must specify at least two things: the 'mode' of operation, and the image to train on (or that was trained on).